mirdaki/presentations/introduction-to-the-expanded-universe/content.md

 ## Context

 - Breadth of stories and genres
-- Canon/Legacy
+- Canon/Legends

 Note:
 - Not everything is about the characters from the movies, though many are
 - Not just space opera/adventure, but primarily are
 - Canon refers to "what actually happened" in universe
-	- Though all legacy is no longer canon, some of legacy wasn't canon at the time
+	- Though all legends is no longer canon, some of legends wasn't canon at the time

 ## Timeline